Universal-Basic-Compute/serenissima/backend/docs/activities.md

 Activities are managed by the `createActivities.py` script, which runs periodically to ensure citizens always have something to do.
 This system applies equally to both AI and human citizens, creating a unified simulation where all citizens follow the same daily patterns and routines.

+### Unified Citizen Activity Model

+The activity system is a core component of La Serenissima's unified citizen model, where AI and human citizens are treated as equal participants in the game world:

+1. **Identical Activity Types**: Both AI and human citizens engage in the same types of activities
+2. **Shared Scheduling Logic**: The same scheduling algorithms determine when activities occur
+3. **Common Visualization**: Activities are displayed the same way on the map for all citizens
+4. **Equal Time Constraints**: The same time-based rules apply to activity duration and transitions
+5. **Unified Pathfinding**: All citizens use the same navigation system for movement

 ## Activity Types

 ### Rest